Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions

 The technical report does not propose concrete solutions to address the significant challenges in securing AI/ML components.
 Instead, it outlines a set of high-level security controls that highlight important considerations for mitigating risks but fall short of detailing how these controls should be implemented.
 For instance, the report recommends code signing and verification using strong cryptographic signatures to ensure model authenticity and prevent unauthorized tampering during distribution.
+It also suggests adversarial training, exposing the model to perturbed inputs during training to increase its robustness against evasion attacks.
 Another suggested control is the adoption of explainable AI models, which can improve interpretability and help detect anomalous or adversarial behavior more effectively.

 While these controls align with ZTA principles, they are not sufficient on their own.
 For example, there is no guidance on how to vet the provenance of training data or detect tampering in a model’s internal logic.
 Unlike traditional software, which can often be statically analyzed for correctness, AI models encode knowledge in statistical parameters that are inherently opaque.
 Therefore, model verifiability poses a unique challenge.